 You’ll also need to keep a close eye on carbon filters because they’ll need more filter changes than RO systems.
 Unlike RO systems with multiple stages, a simple carbon filter takes more direct ware on its parts.
 To that, carbon wears and creates channels- like little veins- that let water go passed unfiltered which will contaminate the water you want to filter.
 Because all this wear happens directly to the filter relatively fast, carbon block filters tend to wear out pretty quickly and thus need a lot more changes than RO’s.

 If you thought carbon filters got rid of a lot of contaminants, reverse osmosis gets rid of even more.
-Reverse osmosis systems are known for being heavy-duty water softeners, and we’d say that’s a pretty accurate statement.
+Reverse osmosis systems are known for being heavy-duty water filter systems, and we’d say that’s a pretty accurate statement.

 With reverse osmosis, water is pushed through multiple filters that keep a range of unwanted elements from reaching your drinking water.
 Between the multiple filters of an RO system, you’ll filter about 95-99% of all dissolved salts, bacteria, and heavy metals like lead, mercury, calcium, iron, and asbestos.
 They also get rid of elements any carbon filter gets rid of like chlorine and mercury.